ott-jax/ott/docs/glossary.rst

         :math:`T\#\mu`, is the measure defined to be such that for any measurable set :math:`B`, :math:`T\#\mu(B)=\mu(T^{-1}(B))`.
 Intuitively,
-        it is the measure obtained by applying the map :math:`T` to all points described in :math:`\mu`.
-See also the
-        `Wikipedia definition <https://en.wikipedia.org/wiki/push-forward_measure>`_.
+        it is the measure obtained by applying the map :math:`T` to all points described in the support of :math:`\mu`.
+See also the `Wikipedia definition <https://en.wikipedia.org/wiki/push-forward_measure>`_.

     optimal transport
-        Mathematical theory used to describe and characterize efficient transformations between probability measures.
-Such transformations can be studied between continuous probability measures (e.g. densities) and estimated using samples from probability measures.
+        Theory that characterizes efficient transformations between probability measures.
+Theoretical aspects usually arise when studying such transformations between continuous probability measures (e.g. densities) whereas computational aspects become relevant when estimating such transforms from samples.

     Sinkhorn algorithm
         Fixed point iteration that solves the